-Why is this important, you might ask?
+Why is this important?
 Well, succeeding as an entrepreneur is hard enough.
 Succeeding as a female entrepreneur, on the other hand, takes blood, sweat, and tears… and then some.
 If you're running your own business, then you understand this all too well.

 You’ve dedicated your life to see your dream come true.
 The journey hasn’t been easy, and it’s not about to let up anytime soon.
 The long hours, grueling routine, and chronic stress can take a toll on your health.